 - In a bowl, mix the butter and sugar together until creamy and combined.

-- Then, combine both bowls and mix well.
+- Then, add the mashed bananas and beaten eggs and mix well.

-- In a third bowl, mix the flour and baking soda together.
+- In another bowl, mix the flour and baking soda together.

 - Then, mix the flour into the bowl with the banana mixture.

-- Now, combine everything, adding the vanilla essence, dark chocolate and cinnamon, and mix well.
+- Now, combining everything, add the vanilla essence, dark chocolate and cinnamon, and mix!

 - Lastly, grease a loaf tin with butter (here I use salted).